MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/technologies/network-function-virtualization/RAS-Gateway-High-Availability.md

 Gateway pools also provide the flexibility to enable additional scenarios:

--   Single-tenant pools â€“ you can create one pool for use by one tenant.
+-   Single-tenant pools – you can create one pool for use by one tenant.

 -   If you are selling cloud services through partner (reseller) channels, you can create separate sets of pools for every reseller.